 Have you ever put A LOT of work into an information product only to have it fall flat on its face?
 Over the past 7 years, I’ve created a system for launching information products that works and has brought me over six figures of income.
 But it wasn’t ALWAYS that way.
 I want to share with you the story of my very first information product flop so you can avoid making the same mistakes I made.

 My first information product was a BIG product called Social Media Mastery Summer School.
 I sold it for $597.
 My goal was to create a product that could transfer every single thing I knew about social media into the heads of my customers.
 I spent 3 months – getting the content *just right”.
 I spend nearly $2500 getting stuff done – transcripts, squeeze pages, web pages, etc.

-I sold 2 copies – and then someone asked me for a refund because I overwhelmed them!
+I had 2 sales – and then one of them asked me for a refund because I overwhelmed them!
 So I ended up LOSING almost $2000 on the product and I honestly think that if I hadn't been a life-long entrepreneur I would have given up and quit right then and there!

 But… I didn't give up and I learned a few lessons about how to create and launch a product right.

 (I recorded a free training – How I Made $100K Selling Info Products.
 Check it out here)

 1. Find someone to help you who knows how to do the techy stuff.
 Even if their hourly rate is higher – you will SAVE money because they know what they are doing.
 Ask your friends who they know.
 Check Fiverr.com or one of the other online virtual assistant sites.

 2. Don't OVERWHELM your audience.
 Most entrepreneurs in my community are very heart-centered and very giving.
 They want to give really good value to their clients The thing is – there is a limit to what people can process at one time.
 So, it works better to pick a smaller area and give more specific and detailed information on that area.
 And then you will have content for your second info product.